myers32/Task-list/README.md

 ## *What's the purpose?*

 The purpose of it is to add some tasks to the list and mark them as done.
-It can also be deleted completely.
+Task may be also be deleted completely.

 ## Here you can find quick preview of the project: